 The Jewish National Fund (JNF) was created in 1901 at the Fifth Zionist Congress in Switzerland.
-Its purpose has always been to acquire land in historic Palestine “for the purpose of settling Jews on such land.”
+Its purpose has always been to acquire land in historic Palestine for– according to its Memorandum of Association– “the purpose of settling Jews on such lands and properties.”
 Crucially, this land could never again be sold or leased to non-Jews.

 Today, the JNF enjoys charitable status in over 50 countries worldwide, including Canada.
 While the JNF asserts itself as an environmental NGO, it operates as a quasi-governmental body in Israel.